apostrophecms/starter-kit-assembly-essentials/README.md

   localeSeparator: '-',
 });
 ```
 With that change, the hostname above will become `fr-cars.your-domain.com`.

+This options applies only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured for the locale it will be used exactly as given.

 > **Note:** Your configuration won't be applied immediately on the existing sites.
 You need to update ("touch") your site records in order to apply the changes.
 You can do that for all existing sites via the CLI command `node app site:touch --site=dashboard`

+> **Note:** This option is not currently supported by Apostrophe Assembly Hosting, as we apply the naming convention for you when hosting for you.
+It's there for self-hosted customers with different needs.

 ### Setting your Dashabord shortname (optional)